jaredwray/keyv/README.md

 Type: `Boolean`<br>
 Default: `true`

-When it's `true`, errors on `options.store` will not be emitted at keyv level.
+When it's `true`, errors on `options.store` will be emitted at keyv level.

 #### options.store